Welcome to RialtaInfo.

 your Rialta RV.

-groups that were on BigTent have now moved to the Groups.io service.
-They're much easier to use, especially for those familiar with the old Yahoo groups.
+They're easy to use, especially for those familiar with the old Yahoo groups (pre-NEO).

 Mark Fletcher, the individual that designed ONEList, which eventually became Yahoo Groups (before Yahoo destroyed it),